Jasonx63/crowdstrike-se-labs/docs/lab-03/README.md

 This lab focused on visibility and investigation rather than active response.

+## Customer Discovery Questions

+A Sales Engineer should understand how the customer currently identifies and investigates persistence mechanisms before recommending a solution.

+### 1. How do you currently identify new or modified scheduled tasks across your endpoints?

+**Why it matters:**
+This helps determine whether the customer can see persistence mechanisms being created before they are used.

+**Useful follow-up:**
+Can your analysts see who created the task, what it launches, and the trigger that causes it to run?

+---

+### 2. Can your analysts distinguish legitimate administrative automation from suspicious scheduled-task activity?

+**Why it matters:**
+Scheduled Tasks are commonly used for legitimate IT operations, so context such as the trigger, command line, process ancestry, and user is important.

+**Useful follow-up:**
+What information do analysts rely on today to make that distinction?

+---

+### 3. If PowerShell launches automatically at logon, how quickly can your team determine why it ran?

+**Why it matters:**
+Automatic PowerShell execution can be legitimate or suspicious.
+Analysts need enough context to understand how it was launched and what it actually did.

+**Useful follow-up:**
+Can your team connect the PowerShell process back to the scheduled task that created the execution?

+---

+### 4. If suspicious persistence is found on one endpoint, how do you determine whether similar persistence exists elsewhere?

+**Why it matters:**
+Finding one persistence mechanism may require broader scoping across the environment.

+**Useful follow-up:**
+Can your analysts search for similar scheduled-task or PowerShell activity across other endpoints from the same platform?

 ## Business Value

 This lab demonstrated how suspicious persistence can create an investigation challenge for a security team, especially when a scheduled task contains unusual triggers, PowerShell execution, and suspicious-looking command-line arguments.